joe-crick/yal-log/README.md

 Yal is a logger that gives you a lot of control over how logging happens.
 Basically, yal is a structure  you can plug logging tasks into, and it will run those tasks in the order it receives them.

 Getting yal up and running is fairly trivial.
 After including yal in your application, you initialize it.
-Yal will return an object with a log method, and several convenience methods ([see below for details](#API)).
-Yal, itself, also has a few useful properties.
+Yal will return an object with a log method, and several convenience methods.
+Yal, itself, also has a few useful properties ([see below for details](#API)).

 ```js
 var yal = require('yal-log');